Ramdphysicist/CNN_Guiglion_et_al_2020/README.md

 to the photometry, we included Gaia DR2, 2MASS and ALL_ISE photometry.
 More details on the project can be found in Guiglion et al. 2020.

-The present Jupiter notebook requires:

-numpy '1.19.2'
-keras '2.4.0'
-panda'1.1.2'
-tensorflow '2.3.0'

-The notebook Guiglion_et_al_2020.ipynb allows one to build a series of CNN models, and derive atmospheric parameters and chemical abundances.
+The Jupyter Notebook Guiglion_et_al_2020.ipynb allows one to build a series of CNN models, and derive atmospheric parameters and chemical abundances.
 It allows also to reproduce Figures 6, 7, and 8 of Guiglion et al 2020.

+Executing the Notebook requires at least: numpy '1.19.2' keras '2.4.0' panda'1.1.2' tensorflow '2.3.0'